To evaluate your body's current store of iron

 Iron overload may be acute or chronic.
 Acute iron overload is suspected if the iron level is high but TIBC and ferritin are normal.
 If the person has a clinical history consistent with iron overdose, then iron poisoning is the most likely diagnosis.
 Iron poisoning occurs when a large amount of iron is taken all at once.
 While this is rare, it most commonly occurs in children who ingest their parents' iron supplements.
 In some cases, iron poisoning can be fatal.

 Chronic iron overload can occur due to a genetic condition called hereditary haemochromatosis, following multiple blood transfusions or due to other conditions such as liver disease.
 Hereditary haemochromatosis occurs in persons with two genetic mutations of the HFE gene.
 The most common mutation is known as C282Y.
-However, many people who have this genetic mutation will not develop symptoms for their entire life, while others will start to develop symptoms such as joint pain, abdominal pain, and weakness in their 30's or 40's.
+However, many people who have this genetic mutation will not develop symptoms for their entire life, while others will start to develop symptoms such as joint pain, abdominal pain, and weakness in their 30s or 40s.
 Iron overload may also occur in people who have multiple transfusions, such as may happen with thalassemia or other forms of anaemia.
 The iron from each transfused unit of blood stays in the body, eventually causing a large build up in the tissues.
-Some alcoholics with chronic liver disease may also develop iron overload.
+Some people who abuse alcohol with chronic liver disease may also develop iron overload.

 Is there anything else I should know?

 Normal iron concentrations are maintained by a balance between the amount of iron taken into the body and the amount of iron lost.
 Normally, a small amount of iron is lost each day, so if too little iron is taken in, deficiency will eventually develop.
 Unless a person has a poor diet, there is usually enough iron to prevent iron deficiency and/or iron deficiency anaemia in healthy people.
 In certain situations, there is an increased need for iron.
-Persons with chronic bleeding from the gut (usually from ulcers or tumours) or women with heavy menstrual periods will lose more iron than normal and can develop iron deficiency.
-Women who are pregnant or breast feeding lose iron to their baby and can develop iron deficiency if not enough extra iron is taken in.
+Persons with chronic bleeding from the gut (usually from ulcers or tumours, long term usage of nonsteroidal anti-inflammatory drugs [NSAIDs] such as Ibuprofen or Aspirin) or women with heavy menstrual periods will lose more iron than normal and can develop iron deficiency.
+Iron from food is absorbed into the bloodstream in the small intestine.
+An intestinal disorder, such as celiac disease, which affects the intestine's ability to absorb nutrients from digested food, can lead to iron deficiency anemia.
+Women who are pregnant or breast feeding supply iron to their baby and can develop iron deficiency if not enough extra iron is taken in.
 Children, especially during times of rapid growth, may need extra iron and can develop iron deficiency.

 Low serum iron can also occur in states where the body cannot use iron properly despite sufficient iron stores.
 In many chronic diseases, especially cancers, autoimmune diseases, and chronic infections (including AIDS), the body cannot properly use iron to make more red cells, and so an anaemia develops.
 This disorder is known as “functional iron deficiency” or “anaemia of chronic disease”.
 The blood tests in persons with this condition will normally show low levels of serum iron and transferrin but normal or even high ferritin levels.